-IPRTA programmes with a strictly regional focus (e.g. Australia in the pacific region) or they mainly conduct such activities primarily through WIPO (e.g. Japan).
-As a consequence, the various developed country Members have approached this issue differently; some are planning to provide technical assistance on a bilateral case-by-case basis within their existing development programmes (by reshuffling their trade cooperation budgets), while others have yet to decide how best to meet their obligation under Article 67 of TRIPS.
+Some developed country Members have not made any provision for specialized IPRTA programmes in their development aid budgets (e.g. Canada), while others have either only IPRTA programmes with a strictly regional focus (e.g. Australia in the pacific region) or they mainly conduct such activities primarily through WIPO (e.g. Japan).
+As a consequence, the various developed country Members have approached this issue differently; some are planning to provide technical assistance on a bilateral case-by-case basis within their existing development programmes (by reshuffling their trade cooperation budgets), while others have yet to decide how best to meet their obligation under Article 67 of the TRIPS Agreement.

-Most developed country Members seem to recognize the need for a certain level of coordination of their efforts to provide technical and financial cooperation under Article 67, with many delegations expressing their concern that without adequate coordination technical assistance projects could carry both the risk of duplication of efforts that are already underway and that of having no sustainable impact.32 More worrying, however, is that some delegations have indicated that their development aid budgets do not contain any specific budget lines earmarked for IP-related projects.
+Most developed country Members seem to recognize the need for a certain level of coordination of their efforts to provide technical and financial cooperation under Article 67, with many delegations expressing their concern that without adequate coordination technical assistance projects could carry both the risk of duplication of efforts that are already underway and that of having no sustainable impact.
+More worrying, however, is that some delegations have indicated that their development aid budgets do not contain any specific budget lines earmarked for IP-related projects.
 Moreover, budgets for development cooperation in the field of trade are generally limited, with a substantial amount of assistance programmes being tied to particular regions or trading partners.